 Forwarding rules and global access

-An internal regional TCP proxy load balancer's forwarding rules are regional, even when global access
+The regional internal proxy Network Load Balancer's forwarding rules are regional, even when global access

 is enabled.
 After you enable global access, the regional internal forwarding